flotools/flotools/README.md

  - This group is now global, and works system-wide when enabled.
  - Press Command+/ to toggle on and off.
 See the  "Flo Tools Mouse Group" of commands for details.
 - Added version indicator.
 Go to the Keyboard Maestro Engine menu extra to see the version number.
-- Added numpad group. enable with control+/.
-See the Numpad Group of commands for details.
+- Added num pad group. enable with control+/.
+See the Num Pad Group of commands for details.
 - Changed clipped tracks to speak tracks with 0DB, option shift 0